Trump Tried To Make This Election 2016 Again. It Didn't Go As Planned

 Meanwhile, voters cast record numbers of ballots ahead of time — a trend thought to favor Democrats.
 Trump railed against mail-in voting on the trail in part because it would lead to a drawn-out counting process.
 His campaign marshaled what it had described as a small army of lawyers to prepare to challenge rules and results.

 But in the days after the Election Day, some of the challenges seemed slapdash and amateurish.
-On Saturday, shortly before The Associated Press declared that Biden had won, Trump announced on Twitter that his allies would hold a news conference at the Four Seasons in Philadelphia — only to clarify shortly afterward that the event was at Four Seasons Total Landscaping, a squat building in an industrial part of the city, located between an adult bookstore and across from a crematorium.
+On Saturday, shortly before The Associated Press declared that Biden had won, Trump announced on Twitter that his allies would hold a news conference at the Four Seasons in Philadelphia — only to clarify shortly afterward that the event was at Four Seasons Total Landscaping, a squat building in an industrial part of the city, located next to an adult bookstore and across from a crematorium.

 THE OBSERVERS WERE NOT ALLOWED INTO THE COUNTING ROOMS.
 I WON THE ELECTION, GOT 71,000,000 LEGAL VOTES.
 BAD THINGS HAPPENED WHICH OUR OBSERVERS WERE NOT ALLOWED TO SEE.
 NEVER HAPPENED BEFORE.
 MILLIONS OF MAIL-IN BALLOTS WERE SENT TO PEOPLE WHO NEVER ASKED FOR THEM!— Donald J. Trump (@realDonaldTrump) November 7, 2020